My goal as rabbi is to help others cultivate their relationship with Torah and Jewish wisdom in order to find meaning and joy.

 A 2012-2013 Rabbis Without Borders Fellow, Rabbi Goldstein is committed to respecting all expressions of the Jewish tradition, recognizing that there is truth even in perspectives with which we may disagree and that a truly pluralist era in our history would benefit the Jewish people and the societies in which we live.

 In addition to being published in various compilations, learning guides and websites, Rabbi Goldstein teaches and lectures on Judaism, Rabbinic wisdom, social responsibility, environmental justice and food security.
-He is a frequent contributor to Shema, The Jew and the Carrot, The Forward and Hazon.
+He had been a frequent contributor to Shema, The Jew and the Carrot, The Forward and Hazon.

 Described as an exciting, innovative and dynamic rabbinic presence, Rabbi Goldstein is committed to pluralism and egalitarianism as an ideal and in practice.
 Understanding that the Jewish tradition thrives on multiple viewpoints and is made more healthy by various perspectives, Justin believes a bright future of coexistence is possible and seeks to foster respectful dialogue and peaceful communication.